• About

 You’ll love the light fluffy result of this simple Passover staple.
 Make this matzo meal pancake your own by pan frying in butter or olive oil or coconut oil and experimenting with toppings such as fruit compote.

-This shakshuka recipe will be a new favorite in your meal plan rotation.
-If you are a fan of Middle Eastern and North African flavors, you’ll love these eggs poached in a savory, spicy red tomato sauce base.
-Usually eaten with a piece of pita to sop up the red sauce, the matzo will stand in quite nicely during Passover.
+Shakshuka will be a new favorite in your meal plan rotation.
+The eggs, poached in a spicy red tomato sauce base, are usually eaten with a piece of pita to sop up the sauce, but the matzo will stand in quite nicely during Passover.

 Matzo Stuffed Tomatoes Provencal